Skip to main content

 Every Vigil healthcare contract includes: a written site-specific cleaning specification, agreed before the first visit; colour-coded zone equipment (following the standard healthcare colour scheme); COSHH-trained operatives deployed to your premises; digital completion records generated at the time of every visit, formatted for your IPC evidence file; and monthly SLA reports summarising visit completion, issues, and operative attendance.

 All Vigil operatives are directly employed — not agency sourced — which means we hold and maintain all their training records, DBS checks, and employment documentation centrally.
-When a CQC inspector asks to see the training records for the person who cleaned your consulting room on 15 April, we can provide them within 24 hours.
+When a CQC inspector asks to see the training records for the person who cleaned your consulting room, we can provide them within 24 hours.

 CQC Regulation 12 (Safe care and treatment) requires registered providers to assess the risk of, and prevent, detect and control the spread of infections — including maintaining premises and equipment in a way that reduces the risk of infection.
 In practice, CQC inspectors expect to see documented evidence that cleaning is being carried out consistently and to a defined standard.
 This typically means timestamped cleaning records, a site-specific cleaning schedule or specification, and evidence of staff training (COSHH certificates, infection control briefings).
 Simply having a cleaning contract is not enough — you need evidence that the contract is being performed.